makrai/notes/rothe1907-pretrainded-seq-gen.md

 * new SOTA results
 * a pre-trained encoder is an essential component for sequence generation tasks
 * often these tasks benefit from sharing the weights between the encoder/decoder
-* over 300 experiments spending thousands of TPU v3 hours to better accommodate
+* over 300 experiments spending thousands of TPU v3 hours
 * Training a language specific BERT model also improves performance over multiln

 # 2 Models and Pre-trained Checkpoints